AE

 An assessment should be made of the service requirements of the Isolation/Anteroom in order to determine the practicality of sealing junctions at penetrations to ceiling and wall linings.
 In some instances, the number of service penetrations in partitions and ceilings may suggest the introduction of a “false” wall or additional partition.
 The false wall provides a means of locating service points while maintaining the integrity of differential air pressures; due to the room’s external lining not having been penetrated.
 This method should achieve the best air pressure containment possible.

-1 thought on “How to configure isolation rooms in healthcare facilities”
+1 thought on “How to Configure Isolation Rooms in Healthcare Facilities”

 Leave a Comment